 Noting that it is not yet clear what sensation of speed passengers will feel in the cabin, Darbyshire adds that the thrill of the velocity may need to be communicated through the cabin experiences.

 Such a clean, spacious, modern and lightweight environment would be an enjoyable experience, but Conner has a more ambitious vision: “An aircraft like this might make use of the vertical space in the cabin.
-Seating and rest spaces could be layered on top of one another with an opportunity to make use of multiple floor levels.”
+Seating and rest spaces could be layered on top of one another, with an opportunity to make use of multiple floor levels.”

 Feel the speed

 One overriding sentiment among the experts is that supersonic flight is such an exciting prospect, it should be embraced within the passenger experience.
-While many of today’s luxury cabins aim to replicate the feel of a boutique hotel, supersonic travelers should feel they are part of a very special flying experience.
+While many of today’s luxury cabins aim to replicate the feel of a boutique hotel, supersonic travellers should feel they are part of a very special flying experience.

-Harcup feels that supersonic passengers should be fully engaged with the travel experience, and the seating environment should enable and enhance this.
+Harcup felt that supersonic passengers should be fully engaged with the travel experience, and the seating environment should enable and enhance this.
 “There is the potential to reconfigure not only the fundamental layout of the tube, but also the service style and how the passengers might interact with their environment.
 There is a real opportunity to pilot groundbreaking new experiences that could influence not only commercial and private aviation, but into any and all transport interiors.”

 Let’s consider the seating space, where passengers will spend most of their brief time on board.
 One thing all the design houses we spoke to had in common was a feeling that supersonic flyers will not require lie-flat beds, as they do not fit with the USP of these machines.
 There was a feeling that a premium economy pitch could be suitable, but while today’s premium economy seats would offer adequate comfort for supersonic missions, we want more.

-“Passengers paying a top-end fare for a more limited footprint of living space will expect the same level of sophistication and product integration afforded to first and business class passengers on commercial flat-bed products – and amenities relevant to their flight experience should be equally thought through,” states Harcup.
-“For example, integrating the surrounding aircraft architecture into the seating environment is currently only hinted at in a handful of first class commercial products.
+“Passengers paying a top-end fare for a more limited footprint of living space will expect the same level of sophistication and product integration afforded to first and business class passengers on commercial flat-bed products – and amenities relevant to their flight experience should be equally thought through,” stated Harcup.
+“For example, integrating the surrounding aircraft architecture into the seating environment is currently only hinted at in a handful of first-class commercial products.
 This could be a highly relevant treatment for supersonic interiors, expressing the exclusive nature of the interior.
 This would help form a cocooned and dedicated environment for the passenger, creating the illusion that the window, sidewall and facing seatback are truly ‘theirs’ – exclusively designed elements of their living space.”

-Harcup also suggests having seats that can rotate to enable face-to-face dining, and can also face the window so that one enjoy a cocktail and an incredible view with a travel companion – even if the view is virtual.
+Harcup also suggested having seats that can rotate to enable face-to-face dining, and can also face the window so that one enjoy a cocktail and an incredible view with a travel companion – even if the view is virtual.